paymentwall/paymentwall-demo/README.md

 ```
 3 - Input your project keys

-Replace YOUR_PUBLIC_KEY to your project's public key and YOUR_PRIVATE_KEY to your project's private/secret key.
+Replace YOUR_PUBLIC_KEY for your project's public key and YOUR_PRIVATE_KEY for your project's private/secret key.

 4 - Run the app on your server